 From Exclusive to Inclusive Remembrance: The Civilian War Memorial

-Its is interesting to note that the Civilian War Memorial that stands today is very different from what would have resulted if the originally proposed design had been adhered to.
+Its is interesting to note that the Civilian War Memorial that stands today is very different from what would have resulted if the proposed original design had been adhered to.
 The campaign for a war memorial was initiated by the Chinese community and intended to commemorate specifically the victims of the Sook Ching massacre, who had been predominantly Chinese.

-However, when the government took over the campaign, the memorial was “moulded to the cause of nation building”.1 It was reshaped into one that enshines “a national ideology of Singapore being united through having undergone [a] common suffering.2
+However, when the government took over the campaign, the memorial was “moulded to the cause of nation building”.1 It was reshaped into one that enshines “a national ideology of Singapore being united through having undergone [a] common suffering”.2

 The Sook Ching Massacre

 The third method of killing took place on the beaches of Changi.
 The suspects transported to this site were first ordered to march to the shore.
-With their backs to the firing squad, they were then mowed down with machine-gun fire.6
+With their backs to the firing squad, they were mowed down with machine-gun fire.6

 This ordeal was recounted by Chan Cheng Yean, a survivor of a Bedok execution on 28 February 1942: